Oh Baby! Beyonce Pregnant With Twins – Can They Save Her Marriage?

 “We would like to share our love and happiness,” the statement read.
 “We have been blessed two times over.
 We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes. – The Carters”

-Alongside the caption, a phtoo showed Queen Bey cradling her new baby bump.
+Alongside the caption, a photo showed Queen Bey cradling her new baby bump.

 PHOTOS: Kimye Leaves Kids At Home As They Attend Jay Z & Beyonce Daughter’s Birthday Party